 How do you measure how clean the air on your street is?
 What kind of organisms hang out in your yogurt?
 And what do “good” and “bad” bacteria really mean?
 How could you charge your phone without the convenience of a wall outlet?
-We want to find out the answers to these questions with you!
-The Science Bus brings the workshops and tools to investigate these questions (and more) to you.
+The Science Bus went on tour through Europe to find answers on these questions with you!
+Bringing workshops material and tools to investigate these questions (and more) the Science Bus visited 19 locations in 9 countries.

-The Science Bus is hosting workshops all around Europe to engage curious minds and encourage people to share their life hacks.
-The Science Bus hits the road with simple DIY (research) tools.
+From June till November 2017, the Science Bus traveled through Europe.
+The Science Bus hosted workshops all around Europe to engage curious minds and encourage people to share their life hacks.
+The Science Bus hit the road with simple DIY (research) tools.
 This is science for everyone, and folk wisdom is the research subject.
-The Science Bus stops at festivals, campsites and marketplaces.
-Our Science Bus captains will host workshops in which they introduce and investigate folk remedies.
-They’ll also bring along handy instructables and materials to help you build your own scientific instruments.
+The Science Bus stopped at festivals, campsites and marketplaces.
+Our Science Bus captains hosted workshops in which they introduced and investigated folk remedies.
+They brought along handy instructables and materials to help you build your own scientific instruments.

 Do you have a clever folk remedy?

 Does your grandma have the perfect recipe for making yogurt or maintaining beautiful skin?
 What’s the secret ingredient your neighbour puts in the soil to get those delicious tomatoes?
 Or maybe you know another clever life hack?
 If so, share it with us!
-Find our Science Bus captains on their route or get in touch online.
+Get in touch via social media.

 Why should I care?